S Mine Facts (Bouncing Betty)

 How was the S Mine Detected and Disarmed?

-Since the German S mine was made up of mostly metal components, it was susceptible to being detected by metal detectors in the field.
-There were not a large number of these devices deployed to Allied infantry units; however, so the alternative method was to probe with a bayonet or knife a low angle in the ground.
+Since the German S mine was made up of mainly metal components, it was susceptible to being detected by metal detectors in the field.
+Few of these devices were deployed to Allied infantry units; however, the alternative method was to probe with a bayonet or knife at a low angle in the ground.
 The probing action had to be accomplished at an angle, or the action would set off the pressure sensor of the mine.
-Once discovered, he soldier would place a pin into the safety pin hole of the device to prevent it being set off.
-If there was an electrical trigger or tripwire affixed to the mine, then the soldier could simply could the wire.
-Sometimes the Germans would affix additional booby traps to the tripwire, so experienced personnel would normally neutralize this setup for the S mine.
-In order to completely neutralize the mine (without detonating it), there were three plugs on the top that could be removed in order to access and remote the three detonators of the device.

 S Mine References

-Alex Kershaw.
+- Alex Kershaw.
 The longest winter: the Battle of the Bulge and the epic story of WWII’s Most Decorated Platoon.
 Cambridge, Ma.
 Da Capo Press 2004, ISBN 0-306-81304-1, pp. 21, 47.

-Cornelius Ryan.
+- Cornelius Ryan.
 The Longest Day.
 New York: Simon and Schuster, 1994, ISBN 0-671-89091-3, p.
 162–163.

-US War Department Technical Manual TM-E 30-451: Handbook on German Military Forces, 1945 (Ch.
+- US War Department Technical Manual TM-E 30-451: Handbook on German Military Forces, 1945 (Ch.
 VIII, Sec.
 V.5.a-b), Last Viewed: 13 December 2013.

-Finland Land Mines Part 2, JaegarPlatoon.net, Last Viewed: 13 December 2013.
+- Finland Land Mines Part 2, JaegarPlatoon.net, Last Viewed: 13 December 2013.

-SMi-35 Mine, World War 2 Wikia, Last Viewed: 13 December 2013.
+- SMi-35 Mine, World War 2 Wikia, Last Viewed: 13 December 2013.